reactjs/rfcs/text/0000-use-isolation.md

 # Drawbacks

-The base principle of this new hook is to be able to create new _call scope_ (aka component-like scopes).<br>
+The base principle of this new hook is to be able to create new _call scope_ (aka component-like scopes or hooks within hooks).<br>
 But this may be a huge change in React’s internals.

 As this is deeply related to this "component-like scope", it’s also impossible to polyfill / re-create on the user world and has to be implemented within React (I may be wrong on this).